osllmai/inDox/docs/indoxRag/examples/hf_mistral_SimpleReader.md

 ::: {#70a4fe8c3d39b341 .cell .markdown id="70a4fe8c3d39b341"}
 ### Setting Up Reference Directory and File Path

-To demonstrate the capabilities of our Indox question answering system, we will use a sample directory.
+To demonstrate the capabilities of our IndoxRag question answering system, we will use a sample directory.
 This directory will contain our reference data, which we will use for testing and evaluation.